Themefic-Team/beaf-before-and-after-gallery/readme.txt

 Yes, we provide full support on the WordPress.org forums & [Our Website](https://portal.themefic.com/support/).
 You can also join our [BEAF Facebook Group](https://facebook.com/groups/beaf.wp) to stay informed with latest news and updatesc.
 Check our [Support Policy](https://themefic.com/support-policy/).

-### Privacy Policy
-Ultimate Before After Image Slider & Gallery – BEAF uses [Appsero](https://appsero.com/) SDK to collect some telemetry data.
-Appsero SDK does not gather any data by default.
-The SDK only starts gathering basic telemetry data when a user allows it via the admin notice.
-Appsero SDK DOES NOT IMMEDIATELY start gathering data, without confirmation from users in any case.
-We use this data to troubleshoot problems faster, make product improvements & ensure a great user experience for all our users.

 ### Credit

 BEAF is based on the famous [TwentyTwenty](https://zurb.com/playground/twentytwenty) script that developed by Zurb team.
 Our icon is taken from [Iconfinder](https://iconfinder.com/).